-Candidate has to demonstrate that he/she has maintained his/her competence by providing evidence of continuous work activity in welding inspection.
+Candidate has to demonstrate that he/she has maintained his/her competence by providing evidence of continuous work activity in inspection.
 This can be satisfied by submitting a log sheet of relevant work activity covering minimum 2 years’ documented experience within the recent 3 years.

 If qualify for 6-year recertification with the complete application, candidate will be required to take an online examination.
 The 6-year recertification online examination for Welding Inspector (Level 2) consists of 30 multiple choice questions.

 Note: As a guide, ‘reasonable continuity’ in any given six year period means that absences from work for which the certificate was granted should not exceed one year in one or several periods.